Nucleon magnetic moment

-The existence of the neutron's magnetic moment and the large value for the proton magnetic moment indicate the nucleons are not elementary particles.
+The existence of the neutron's magnetic moment and the large value for the proton magnetic moment indicate that nucleons are not elementary particles.
 For an elementary particle to have an intrinsic magnetic moment, it must have both spin and electric charge.
-The nucleons have spin-1/2 ħ, but the neutron has no net charge.
+The nucleons have spin ħ/2, but the neutron has no net charge.
 Their magnetic moments were puzzling and defied a valid explanation until the quark model for hadron particles was developed in the 1960s.
 The nucleons are composed of three quarks, and the magnetic moments of these elementary particles combine to give the nucleons their magnetic moments.